ChicagoGupta/chicago/index.md

 ## Thanks for stopping by!

 You can follow me on [Twitter](https://twitter.com/ChicagoGupta) to see what I'm up to in real time.
-Or you can subscribe to my e-mail [newsletter](https://tinyletter.com/chicagogupta) for more infrequent updates...
+Or you can subscribe to my e-mail [newsletter](https://tinyletter.com/chicagogupta) for quarterly updates.
 Below you'll find a list of my current projects, and links to various resources and job openings.

 ### NoD Coworking